-Safe Alternative: Soak your sponge before microwaving it.
-And check out this link for full instructions on how to safely disinfect a sponge in your microwave.
+Safer Alternative: Soak your sponge before microwaving it, and check out this link for full instructions on how to safely disinfect a sponge in your microwave.

-Like the eggs I mentioned above, peppers can also explode when heated rapidly.
-But hot peppers are even riskier to microwave, due to the spicy chemical they contain called capsaicin.
-Capsaicin is volatile and can easily get airborne, turning a hot pepper microwave explosion into a homemade pepper spray disaster.
-The burning sensation it will cause in your eyes and nose will not be easy to forget!
+Like the eggs I mentioned above, peppers can also explode when heated in a microwave.
+But hot peppers are even riskier to microwave because they contain capsaicin that can easily become airborne.
+Not only will you have a hot pepper microwave explosion to clean up, but it will essentially pepper spray everyone in the area too, causing painful burning in eyes and noses.

-Safe Alternative: If you’re cooking hot peppers, stick to using your stovetop, oven, or broiler.
-And always be careful when handling them—use gloves for added protection!
+Safer Alternative: When cooking hot peppers, stick to using your stovetop, oven, or broiler, and always be careful when handling them.

-I had no idea about the potential dangers of microwaving paper bags!
-But the main issue is that paper bags can’t withstand large amounts of heat.
-They can start to smoke and may even catch fire.
-That’s why commercially produced microwave popcorn bags are made with a material that absorbs microwaves, protecting the paper.
+The main issue with paper bags is that they can’t withstand a lot of heat.
+They can start to smoke and may even catch fire, which is why commercial microwave popcorn bags are made with a material that absorbs microwaves and protects the paper.

-Safe Alternative: You can still make your own homemade microwave popcorn!
-Just use the glass bowl method I’ve outlined at this link.
+Safer Alternative: You can still make your own homemade microwave popcorn—just use the glass bowl method I’ve outlined at this link.

-You already know not to put metal in your microwave, because it can damage the magnetron and even start a fire.
-But some plates and containers may contain metal in less obvious ways.
+You already know not to put metal in your microwave, but some plates and containers may contain metal in less obvious ways.
 Metallic paint on dishes can be problematic, and some takeout containers may have metal handles or foil linings.

-While it’s not likely that anyone would run an empty microwave on purpose, it can happen accidentally!
-For instance, once I thought I was turning on the timer when I was really setting it to run.
-The problem is that if there is nothing inside to absorb the microwaves, the magnetron will absorb them instead and likely be damaged.
+While it’s not likely that anyone would run an empty microwave on purpose, it can happen accidentally.
+(I once thought I was turning on the timer when I was actually turning it on.)
+And that’s bad news, because if there’s nothing inside to absorb the microwaves, the magnetron inside the microwave will absorb them instead and could be damaged.

-Safe Alternative: Don’t run your microwave when it’s empty!
+Safer Alternative: Simple—don’t run your microwave when it’s empty.